Rune Factory: Guardians of Azuma: Story

+The gods remove the second barrier around the Epicenter, allowing the protagonist to defeat the black dragon, and Kai and Kanata to sever their friend's pact.
+However, Clarice attacks the gods and mortally wounds the protagonist's friend.
+The protagonist has the option to save their friend by sacrificing their own relationships, experience, or wealth to the black dragon.
+If they choose not to, their friend perishes.

+The gods reinstate the barrier, and task the protagonist with activating Holy Shrines across Azuma to maintain it.
+The protagonist fights Clarice and her allies along the way, and eventually learns that Clarice is the leader of the Tagesanbruch, an organization that aims to kill Azuma's gods and conquer the region.
+The protagonist infiltrates the Tagesanbruch's base, and learns from Clarice and others that the Tagesanbruch emerged from the fallen Sechs Empire, (Note: The Sechs Empire are the antagonists of previous Rune Factory titles.) and Clarice's family was murdered by Kamurosaki, Fubuki's twin brother and an evil god who is influencing her through a curse.

-Once all the Holy Shrines are activated, the player helps Kai deal with a revolt in the Underworld, revealed to be a distraction to allow the Dawnstar Trio to obtain the Dragon Casket, a tomb that houses Mihoshi Habaki’s body hidden in the Underworld.
-The player arrives too late as Clarice escapes with the tomb, revealed to be an aerial fortress, and pursues her to the Epicenter.
-The player defeats one of the Dawnstar Trio, the Hound, revealed to be Kamurosaki, as well as Fubuki's twin brother, and kills him with Fubuki's help.
-The player confronts Clarice, who summons Mihoshi Habaki to destroy Azuma and recreate it as the new Sechs Empire under her rule.
-The player manages to defeat Clarice and free her from Kamurosaki's curse, making Clarice finally see the error of her ways.
-The gods and the player's allies help them defeat Mihoshi Habaki and send him back to the Heavenly Realm, preventing Azuma's destruction and foiling Clarice's previous plan.
+Once the Holy Shrines are activated, the protagonist helps Kai subdue a revolt in the Underworld, revealed to be a distraction to allow the Tagesanbruch to obtain the tomb housing Mihoshi Habaki's body.
+Clarice escapes with the tomb, revealed to be an aerial fortress, and the protagonist pursues her to the Epicenter.
+The protagonist defeats Kamurosaki and kills him with Fubuki's help.
+Clarice summons Mihoshi Habaki to destroy Azuma and recreate it as the new Sechs Empire under her rule, but the protagonist manages to defeat Clarice and free her from Kamurosaki's curse, making her see the error of her ways.
+The protagonist's allies help them defeat Mihoshi Habaki and send him back to the Heavenly Realm, preventing Azuma's destruction.
 Afterwards, the group celebrates in Spring Village, with a reformed Clarice deciding to stay in Azuma.

-As with the previous games, the player is now free to do as they wish after the main story is complete, including marrying a bachelor or bachelorette (regardless of gender) and having children.